angulardart/site-angulardart/src/angular/glossary.md

 ## Just-in-time (JIT) compilation
 <div class="l-sub-section" markdown="1">
-  A bootstrapping method of compiling components in the browser and launching the application dynamically.
+  A bootstrapping method of compiling components in the browser and launching the app dynamically.
 Just-in-time mode is a good choice during development.
   Consider using the [ahead-of-time](#aot) mode for production apps.
 </div>